mstyslinger/capstone_two/README.md

 * Water type: "protected spring" and components being past their factory prescribed lifespan.
 Perhaps this water point type should be prioritized for updating.
 * The category of water point types "other" (those that only occur a few times in the dataset) have a strong negative correlated with functioning.
 Could be investigated whether those types should continue to be supported.

-### Pair plots with continuous features and the target:
+### Pair plots with the target plotted against continuous features:
 <div>
 <P ALIGN=CENTER><img src="images/pop_pairplot.png" alt="drawing" width="350"/><img src="images/age_pairplot.png" alt="drawing" width="350"/> </P>
 </div>